The Canada Pension Plan (CPP) is a monthly taxable social benefit paid to retired seniors in Canada.

 The amount the deceased CPP spouse gets depends on his/her age and the amount the deceased CPP contributor has contributed.

-As mentioned earlier, to qualify for the CPP, you must be at least 60 years old and have contributed at least once to the CPP.
+To qualify for the CPP, you must be at least 60 years old and have contributed at least once to the CPP.

 To receive the CPP payment, you must apply in advance.
 It is not automatic.

 So if you’re sure that you’re qualified for the CPP Payment, the first type is to decide when you want your pension to start.